b4s36t4/medusa-hyperswitch-plugin/README.md

 npm install git@github.com:b4s36t4/medusa-hyperswitch-plugin.git#feat/v2
 ```

-> This requires `typescript` as a peer depednecy, make sure you project have `typescript` installed.
+> This requires `typescript` as a peer depednecy, make sure your project have `typescript` installed.

 Or